How to get your IP Address on Ubuntu

 Get Ubuntu IP Address

-How to Get the External IP Address on Ubuntu
+How to Find your External IP Address on Ubuntu

-The IP addresses your Ubuntu device shows through its interface are typically local unless your router is handing you an external one.
+The IP addresses your Ubuntu device shows through both its interface and terminal is typically your local IP address.
+That is unless your router is handing you an external one like it would be doing in a hosting providers environment.

-If you need to get your Ubuntu device’s external IP address of your Ubuntu device, there is a quick command you can use within your terminal.
+If you need to get your Ubuntu device’s external IP address, there is a quick command you can use within the terminal.

-1. Before continuing, you must make sure you have curl installed on Ubuntu.
-Curl is an application that allows us to make a web request easily.
+1. Before continuing, you must make sure you have “curl” installed on Ubuntu.
+Curl is an application that allows us to make a web request easily from the terminal.

 To install this tool, you need to run the following two commands.
 The first command updates the package list, and the second installs curl.